 He went on to explain to them why his father thought those watchtowers of his to be so essential—for the general peace and protection of people, and because they would allow for any sect to be warned of dangerous spiritual activity even in the most remote of places.
 But his tone was clipped and hurried, and Lan Xichen could tell that those were Jin Guangshan’s words and not Meng Yao’s.

 Still, he entertained them.
 He discussed the pros and cons.
 He kept himself from agreeing to anything, smiling when ought to and nodding seriously when the discussion called for it.
 He kept an eye on Wangji all the while, worried for how wordless he had been since they both arrived at the foot of the tower.

-Although, perhaps the reason for his silence was not so difficult to guess at.
+Although perhaps the reason for his silence was not so difficult to guess.
 Lan Xichen had come and gone many times between Lanling and Gusu in the past three and a half months, and still he could not look upon the entrance hall of the Tower without remembering Wei Wuxian’s terrible anger.

 As luck or lack thereof would have it, they crossed paths with Jin Zixun while leaving Meng Yao’s quarters.

 “Ah, Zixun,” Meng Yao said agreeably.
 “What brings you here?”